srlynch1/cas-socialabs/_labs/implementing extensibility.rst

 2. Select **Subscriptions**
 3. Select your Property Printing subscription
 4. Enable the **"Filter events in topic"** Condition toggle
-5. Using JavaScript dot syntanx, enter ``event.customPropertes.insert == 'property'`` as the filter.
+5. Using JavaScript dot syntanx, enter ``event.data.customPropertes.insert == 'property'`` as the filter.
 This will enable the subscription to only run when the indicated value is present (property in this case)

 .. image:: ../_static/property-filtering.jpg